 This is a vocation that, historically, would have been distinct from “jeweller,” but one that jewellers are increasingly learning to do on their own.
 This is the process of attaching gemstones to the final jewellery pieces.
-Many jewellers use external stone-setters to set up large gems or for more specialized settings.
+Many jewellers use external stone-setters to set up large quantities of gems or for more specialized settings.
 Stone setter Inness Thomson has a wealth of experience.

 Fused, colored glass is applied to the metal surface in different colors.
 The talent is so specialized that most jewellers would prefer to outsource it.
 A resurgence in popularity has occurred in recent years.

 The process of adding the final touches on already-completed jewellery pieces.
-Although there are still a few expert polishers in Birmingham and London, most jewelers today handle their polishing.
+Although there are still a few expert polishers in Birmingham and London, most jewellers today handle their polishing.
 This is practically the final stage of production.